Skip to content

 Most of the disease burden from mental and substance use disorders is non-fatal – that is, it is due to years spent living with illness.

-The National Aboriginal and Torres Strait Islander Health Plan 2021-2031, released in December 2021, provides a strong overarching policy framework to ensure the formal partnership and shared decision making between the Australian Government and Indigenous communities.
+The National Aboriginal and Torres Strait Islander Health Plan 2021-2031, released in December 2021, provides a strong overarching policy framework to ensure the formal partnership and shared decision making between the Australian Government and First Nations communities.
 The Health Plan covers a range of health services including mental health, and social and emotional wellbeing.

-The National Strategic Framework for Aboriginal and Torres Strait Islander Peoples’ Mental Health and Social and Emotional Wellbeing (Commonwealth of Australia 2017a) and the Fifth National Mental Health and Suicide Prevention Plan (Commonwealth of Australia 2017b) are important components of the national response to Aboriginal and Torres Strait Islander health.
+The National Strategic Framework for Aboriginal and Torres Strait Islander Peoples’ Mental Health and Social and Emotional Wellbeing (Commonwealth of Australia 2017) and the National Mental Health and Suicide Prevention Plan (Department of Health and Aged Care 2021a) are important components of the national response to the health of First Nations people.

 While intentional self-harm and suicidal behaviour are classified as injuries for burden of disease analysis, in the HPF they are reported under measure 1.18 Social and emotional wellbeing.
 Some information on intentional self-harm and deaths by suicide is presented in this section and in the following section on injury.

-Table 4.2: Most common personal stressors, Indigenous Australians aged 15 and over, by remoteness area, 2014–15
+Table 4.2: Most common personal stressors, First Nations people aged 15 and over, by remoteness, 2014–15

 Sources of stress

-Number Non-remote
+Non-remote

-Per cent Non-remote
+Per cent

-Number Remote
+Remote

-Per cent Remote
+Per cent

 Death of a family member or close friend